Immersive Team

 Summer Instructor

-Born and raised in San Diego, CA, Sadie is excited to be joining the ARC team as an instructor in the Yosemite Stepping Stone Course for Summer 2024!
-She is earning her bachelor’s degree in Strategic Communication and International & Global Studies at Elon University in North Carolina.
-For the past three years, she has been working as a trip leader for Elon’s Experiential Learning and Outdoor Adventure program (ELOA).
-She obtained her WFA in 2021 and WFR in January 2024.
-She has led trips all throughout the southeast from the Appalachians to Outer Banks and in Grand Canyon, Zion, and Bryce Canyon National Parks!
-In her free time, she loves cooking and eating with her friends, playing board games, listening to music, yoga, and participating in any and all outdoor activities (but her favorites are hiking, hammocking, and eating picnic lunches).
+Born and raised in San Diego, CA, Sadie is excited to be joining the ARC team as an instructor for her second summer, this time, in the Yosemite Immersive Course!
+She graduated from Elon University this spring with a B.A. in Strategic Communication and International & Global Studies and obtained her NOLS Wilderness First Responder certification in 2024.
+During her four years at Elon, she worked as a trip leader for Elon’s Experiential Learning and Outdoor Adventure program (ELOA).
+She has led hiking and paddling trips throughout the southeast, from the Appalachians to the Outer Banks, and in Grand Canyon, Zion, Bryce Canyon, and Everglades National Parks!
+In her free time, you can find Sadie cooking with friends, playing a ferocious game of Rummikub, curating the perfect playlist, and participating in any and all outdoor activities (but her favorites are hiking, hammocking, and eating picnic lunches).

 Melany Ricardo